aHooffie/masterthesis/README.md

 # masterthesis

-This project shows several options:

-First, open up Eclipse and carry out the following: import lang::crds::basis::grammar; import lang::crds::basis::ast;
+This project shows several options.
+First, open up Eclipse and carry out the following:
+> import lang::crds::basis::grammar;
+> import lang::crds::basis::ast;

-1a) To parse a newly defined game and check for grammatical errors: import lang::crds::basis::ide;
+1a) To parse a newly defined game and check for grammatical errors:
+> import lang::crds::basis::ide;
-crds_register();
+> crds_register();
-Right-click .crds file and choose "Open With..
-Impulse Editor"

-> If the game is correctly written, the objects will now be highlighted accordingly.
+> Right-click .crds file and choose "Open With..
+Impulse Editor".
+If the game is correctly written, the objects will now be highlighted accordingly.

 1b) For detailed feedback on wrongly parsed grammar:
-- import lang::crds::basis::                             # TODO: Check this.
+> import lang::crds::analysis::grammaranalysis
+> checkGrammar(loc gamefile);

 2) To perform a static analysis of the parsed rules: # TODO: Check this.